 As children arrive they jump right into morning chores.
-We have a checklist that we work to complete together before we break for snack.
+We have a checklist that we work to complete together before we break for a snack.
 We seek to balance chores we all enjoy with ones that must be done for the health of the animals.
 We strive for a collaboration, where we all participate equally.
 After snack, students have the option of taking up a supervised workshop project or enjoying free time building snow forts, hay forts, mud pits, bridges, etc. We believe there to be equal value in their creating their own play and projects, and working with us.
 We do not force either and typically find that most students strike a nice balance between the two.

 We tend to encourage them to sort out conflicts on their own.
 If we step in to support conflict resolution, we seek to help all voices be heard, but encourage their own creative resolution.
 Our approach to discipline is based on Restorative Practices.

 In every activity that we undertake with them, we seek to grow their skills to accomplish it without us (with the exception of working with cows, which is always supervised).
 In all activities, we seek to build skills, competence, confidence, and independence.

 - Feeding and watering livestock